pull-fiction/make-crops-not-war/index.md

 So we'll continue our investigation country-wise.
 We let you find out for yourselves not only the countries involved in war, but also how their conflicts "tasted like" in terms of agricultural production.
 Prepare to be surprised.
 (SHOW GRAPH WITH DROP DOWN)

 These last 60 years have been the most peaceful time our world has ever experienced.
 But did you know we have had XXXXX wars?
 The graph below shows the evolution of total crop production of each country.
-Years of conflict are displayed as red.
+Years of conflict are displayed in red.

 <iframe class="plot" src="assets/plots/crops-vs-year.html"></iframe>

 Clearly, different countries exhibit wildly different behaviours while there are conflicts within their territory.
-In order to get a global view of the effects of war on a countries crop production, let’s take a look at a normalized yearly rate of change in crop production for each country on one plot.Every dot is a country; on the X-axis there's average rates of change of crop production in wartime; on the Y-axis, instead, the rate of change in peace.
-The rates of change are shown in pourcentages to allow for a more fair comparison.
+Here is a plot that allows us to get a global view of the effects of war on countries crop production.
+That is how to read it:
+* every dot is a country;
+* on the X-axis there's the average rate of change of crop production in wartime;
+* on the Y-axis, instead, the average rate of change in peace;
+* the production is normalized according to both country size and population to allow a more fair comparison;
+* the rates of change are shown in percentages;
+* the color represents the number of years in war.

 <iframe class="plot" src="assets/plots/crop-rate.html"></iframe>